routegy/routegy-docs/app/docs/how-to/receive-webhook-requests.md

 <CaptionedImage
   src="/images/modals/office-create-action-webhook-filled.png"
-  alt="Image of a configured webhook action in the 'New action' dialog with the 'Create action' button highlighted in the Routegy admin app" width="70%"
+  alt="A configured webhook action in the 'New action' dialog with the 'Create action' button highlighted in the Routegy admin app" width="70%"
 />